brendanneal12/ENPM661_Project_3_Phase_2/README.md

 8. Once the robot reaches the final destination, it will then crash into a wall and then restart the search.
 Please spam Ctrl C to end the program.

 # Part 2 Important Notes
-1. As mentioned in the project description, the robot will not follow the desired waypoints exactly, which is why toward the end the robot will overshoot the goal hit a wall before stopping.
+1. As mentioned in the project description, the robot will not follow the desired waypoints exactly, which is why toward the end the robot will overshoot the goal and hit a wall before stopping.
 2. For cases far away from the start point, the search can take upward of 1-3 minutes.
 We are not generating repeat nodes.
 This long search time is due to us using OOP and the process is computationally expensive.
 Please be patient.
 3. Please click the following link in order to view an example output video.
 Initial State is 0 0 0.
 Goal State is 5 0.
 Desired Clearance is 0.1 and the wheel RPMS are 12 10.
 I cannot commit the video directly to GitHub since the file size is too large: https://drive.google.com/drive/u/0/folders/19TElCUhg1ncQpLBW3_Aya4z4HR7z4vDt